 I hired an attorney for a DUI case, i was making monthly payments and he always showed up for court.
 I made final payment in December, attorney did not show up for january or feburary court date. on february court date asked judge for public defender judge says he can not assign public defender...
 Read more »

 That is unfortunate.
 I suggest that you first contact the Illinois State Bar association.
 They may be able to provide new contact information or clarify your attorney's status.
-If that fails, I suggest that you next contact the Illinois Board of Bar Overseers to discuss...Read more »
+If that fails, I suggest that you next contact the Illinois Board of Bar Overseers to...Read more »

 This is not a question that has an easy answer.
 An attorney would need to review all the facts.
 Unless you have an ownership interest in the trademark registration, a business partner may not have standing to join the proceeding.
 If not, you may be able to move to file an amicus brief in support...Read more »

 Hello.
 The trademark application in the link actually never got registered.
 They filed the application as an "intent to use" application, meaning that they were not using the mark in commerce at that time, but intended to do so at some time in the future.
-Their application was allowed back in...Read more »
+Their application was allowed...Read more »

 You can search for federal trademarks at the USPTO via the TESS system.
 There are two possible registrations that may prevent you from securing a trademark: "Unlabeled Society" and "Unlabeled State of Mind."
 Both are registered in international class 25 (clothing).
-So, if you pursued a trademark...Read more »
+So, if you...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.